goodtimes-code/osc2laser/README.md

 # Preamble
 osc2laser (*OSC to laser*) is a completely free, open source, solution to **create stunning lasershows** - live or pre-programmed by timeline.

-It enables you to simply control your showlasers via any OSC-compatible software (Ableton Live, TouchOSC, Vezér,...).
+It enables you to simply control your showlasers via any OSC-compatible software.

 ![Demo](osc-senders/max-for-live-device/doc/demo1.gif)